Vietnam’s Sea of the Dragons: Halong Bay on Heritage Line’s Jasmine Cruise

 That explanation is quite feasible when looking at the limestone peaks that seem to jut out of the sea like spikes or canine teeth.
 Each of the islands is unique with some being small specks above the waterline and others large land masses.
 Only a few of the 1900 islands are inhabited with about 1500 people who live in four fishing villages.
-Many of the island have unique attractions such as caves, wonderful beaches, or lookout points.
+Many of the islands have unique attractions such as caves, wonderful beaches, or lookout points.

 The ship was built in the style of a traditional Vietnamese junk, with three tawny sails and dark wood-cladding.
 The craftsmanship on these traditional ships is wonderful with the wood panel carvings of animals, flowers and other ornate patterns.
 The details and style of the ship gives it the refined air of an Indochina-era sailing ship.

-On board it never feels crowed and there are plenty of spaces to spread out.
+On board it never feels crowded and there are plenty of spaces to spread out.
 On the second deck there is a sitting area with board games with an adjacent bar area.
 On the deck there are wide open spaces to have meals or a coffee while taking in the fresh air and incredible views.
-There is a huge sundeck on the top for sun bathing on chaise lounges.
-For the early risers in the group, there are also Tai Chi classes there each morning.
+There is a huge sundeck on the top for sun bathing on chaise longues.
+For the early risers in the group, there are also Tai Chi classes held there each morning.

 The dining experience is delightful as well.
 In the dining room there is a buffet for breakfast and lunch with all kinds of exotic local dishes as well as traditional western offerings.
-Guest can choose to dine in the wide open dining area or alfresco on the terrace.
+Guests can choose to dine in the wide open dining area or alfresco on the terrace.

-There are wonderful excursions available from kayaking, swimming and other options.
+There are wonderful excursions available including kayaking, swimming and other options.
 Our first group excursion was to visit one of the fishing villages.
 We were greeted by local ladies who took us in their row boats along the bay and to a fish farm.

 The next excursion brought us to the Tien Ong cave which saw human inhabitants from 10,000 BC.
 It was a massive cave with impressive stalagmites and stalactites.

-Our final excursion was to Ti To Island.
-This tear shaped island is probably the most popular with many of the area’s boat setting off their passengers for a visit.
+Our final excursion was to Ti Top Island.
+This tear shaped island is probably the most popular with many of the area’s boats setting off their passengers for a visit.
 In addition to a few food and vending stands there is a popular beach.
 The main attraction is the look out.

 The Halong Bay cruise is something that should be on everyone’s bucket list.
-This spectacular seascape of limestone pillars is like no other in the world and will not to be forgotten after the luggage is unpacked back home.
+This spectacular seascape of limestone pillars is like no other in the world and will not be forgotten after the luggage is unpacked back home.
 A wonderful way to experience all that this destination has to offer is on the luxurious Jasmine ship and Heritage Line luxury cruise experience.